Ryan Rollings

 OverviewAI-generated summary

-Ryan Rollings' research focuses on the characterization of protein aggregation using nanopore technology and atomic force microscopy.
-His work investigates the structural properties of aggregated proteins, specifically tau and tubulin, which are implicated in neurodegenerative diseases.
-Rollings employs electrochemical techniques and computational modeling to understand the mechanisms of protein assembly and the influence of nanopore confinement on these processes.
-He has published 30 papers, accumulating approximately 1,989 citations, and holds an h-index of 9.
-Rollings collaborates with several researchers at the University of Arkansas at Fayetteville, including Bo Ma, Steve Tung, Jiali Li, and Mitu C. Acharjee, on shared publications.
+Ryan Rollings studies protein aggregation and molecular interactions using nanopore technology and atomic force microscopy.
+His work investigates the characterization of tau and tubulin protein aggregation, relevant to neurological disease mechanisms.
+Rollings has published 30 papers, with his work cited over 2,000 times, and holds an h-index of 10.
+He collaborates with researchers at the University of Arkansas at Fayetteville, including Bo Ma, Steve Tung, Jiali Li, and Haopeng Li, on shared publications.
+His research utilizes electrochemical techniques and models chemical processes, with applications in studying amyloid beta-peptides.

 Metrics